neuromorphs/NIR/paper/03_rnn/README.md

    * **Note** the graphs use `dt=1e-4`
 3. Use the `ds_test.pt` subset (from the `data` folder) to provide test accuracy.
 Store that as a single number in `<PLATFORM>_accuracy_<MODEL>.npy` (e. g. `norse_accuracy_noDelay_bias_zero.nir`)
 4. Pass the data from the first element in the `ds_test.pt` dataset (`torch.load("data/ds_test.pt")[0][0]`) through the models, and store the output spikes of the first LIF layer (the `"lif1.lif"` node in the graph).
 That data should have (256, 38) output for the `noDelay_bias_zero` graph and (256, 40) for the `noDelay_noBias_subtract` graph.
 Store that in `<PLATFORM>_activity_<MODEL>.npy`.

+## Training

+To train the Braille reading model, the `Braille_training.ipynb` notebook is available.
+By setting the `reset_mechanism`, `reset_delay` and `parameters_filename` variables, the different models (and corresponding hyperparameters) can be selected.
+At the very beginning of the notebook, the `store_weights` can be set as True or False according to what is needed.
+A cell for GPU usage is also present.